-This might be a little strange title for an article on a website about grilling and smoking but I will explain why I wrote this post.
+This might be a little strange title for an article on a website about grills and smokers but I will explain why I wrote this post.

-Did you ever had that feeling that your meat tasted better or not as good as the other time you grilled or smoked it?
+Did you ever have that feeling that your meat tasted better or not as good as the other time you grilled or smoked it?

-The last winter I had a busy schedule at work and not to much time to work on the website or even to much time to do any grilling or smoking.
-In the weekends I tried to do a little updates but that is all.
+Last winter I had a busy schedule at work and not too much time to work on the website or even too much time to do any grilling or smoking.
+At the weekends I tried to do a little update but that is all.

 This gave me however the time to think about a lot of things and one of the thoughts I had was about how to improve the consistency of the seasoning we used in relation to the weight of the meat we smoke or grill.

-It started to fell a little odd to me that we buy meat by the pound and make our seasoning with table spoons, cups and other measuring tools.
+It started to feel a little odd to me that we buy meat by the pound and make our seasoning with tablespoons, cups, and other measuring tools.